-These are the passages from Beethoven's Eroica Symphony that you will be asked to play at the orchestra auditions on Tuesday and Wednesday, Sept 10 and 11.
+These are the passages from Beethoven's Eroica Symphony that you will be asked to play at the orchestra auditions on Thursday, Sept 22.

 You can, in theory, offer as many instruments as you like!